April 22, 2019 308

 Proponents of this school of thought believe that the fragile unions might crack under the burden of party politics, and in any case, a few union leaders could use union resources to promote political parties for their selfish ends, rather than the interest of the generality of unions’ members.

-The rank and file are known to be apathetic in union activities; therefore, union officials may really not be promoting the general will of the people.
-Finally, it is argued that the involvement of trade unions in party politics might weaken and in fact destroy the solidarity that is needed for growth and development of the newly created industrial unions.
+The rank and file are known to be apathetic in union activities; therefore, union officials may not be promoting the general will of the people.
+Finally, it is argued that the involvement of trade unions in party politics might weaken and destroy the solidarity that is needed for the growth and development of the newly created industrial unions.